AI21Labs/ai21-tokenizer/README.md

 ## Prerequisites

-- test If you wish to use the tokenizers for `Jamba 1.5 Mini` or `Jamba 1.5 Large`, you will need to request access to the relevant model's HuggingFace repo:
+- If you wish to use the tokenizers for `Jamba 1.5 Mini` or `Jamba 1.5 Large`, you will need to request access to the relevant model's HuggingFace repo:
   - [Jamba 1.5 Mini](https://huggingface.co/ai21labs/AI21-Jamba-1.5-Mini)
   - [Jamba 1.5 Large](https://huggingface.co/ai21labs/AI21-Jamba-1.5-Large)